Hungbth2000/tm_msl_serialization/source/MySeProject/Documentation/ML22_23-10_ImplementSerializationofTemporalMemoryLearningSample.md

 ### De-serialize method for Predictor class:
 - Up to this point, the predictor instance which is the result of MultiSequenceLearning, was able to be serialized to an output text file.
 - Now the goal is to implement Deserialize() method for the Predictor class that can be used to recreate a Predictor instance from the serialized text file.
-All the objects in the recreated predictor must have the previous data.
-The code below shows the implemented Deserialize() within the Predictor class.
+All the objects in the recreated Predictor instance must have the previous data.
+The code below shows the implemented Deserialize() method within the Predictor class.
 ```csharp
     public static object Deserialize<T>(StreamReader sr, string name)
         {